samuraisam/pyapns/README.md

     pyapns_host = http://localhost:8077/
     pyapns_timeout = 15

+For explanations of the configuration variables see the docs for `pyapns.client.configure`.

 Each of these functions can be called synchronously and asynchronously.
 To make them perform asynchronously simply supply a callback.
-The request will then be made in another thread and callback with the results.
-When calling asynchronously no value will be returned.
+The request will then be made in another thread and your callback will be executed with the results.
+When calling asynchronously no value will be returned:

     def got_feedback(tuples):
       trim_inactive_tokens(tuples)